Rk8praveenkumar/Rk8praveenkumar/README.md

 <h1 align="center"><font face="Arial">Hi 👋, I'm Praveenkumar M </font></h1>
 <h3 align="center"><font face="Arial"><a href="https://www.linkedin.com/in/praveenkumar588rk/" target="_blank" rel="noreferrer">Praveen</a> is a passionate WEB Developer from India,Learning new technology</font></h3>

+### 👩‍💻 &nbsp; A Few Thicks About Me :)

+💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
+🎓 &nbsp;I'm currently studying Computer Science./
+🌱 &nbsp;I'm on track for learning more about  Web Development.\
+💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
+✉️ &nbsp;You can shoot me an email at praveenkarthik588@gmail.com!
+I'll try to respond as soon as I can.

 <!--<p align="left"> <img src="https://komarev.com/ghpvc/?username=r&label=Profile%20views&color=0e75b6&style=flat" alt="r" /> </p>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=r" alt="r" /></a> </p>-->